-The only 0% 21-month balance transfer offer right now is the Citi Simplicity Credit Card.
+The only 0% 21-month balance transfer offer used to be the Citi Simplicity Credit Card.
 Now, it offers 0% for 18 months on balance transfers and purchases is the Wells Fargo Reflect℠ Card.
 The card’s regular APR is 14.49% - 26.49% Variable.
 Having that much to pay off a balance transfer without interest can certainly help a lot of people pay off their debt.
 That being said, the Wells Fargo Reflect℠ Card balance transfers aren’t totally free.
 There’s a balance transfer fee which is 3% intro for 120 days, then up to 5% (min $5).
 This could end up being a lot of money if you’re transferring a big balance.

 Another good balance transfer credit card is the Citi® Diamond Preferred® Card, which offers an intro APR of 0% for 21 months on balance transfers with a balance transfer fee of 5% (min $5).
-That’s a lot less of a transfer fee, and only a slightly shorter 0% APR period than Citi Simplicity.
-That difference could make a balance transfer worth it, depending on the size of your debt and its current APR.
+This card’s regular APR is 15.24% - 25.24% (V).
+But there are several good balance transfer credit cards currently available on the market.

 The rule of thumb to keep in mind is that a balance transfer should make it cheaper overall to pay off a debt.
 For a zero-interest balance transfer deal, if the new card’s transfer fee is more expensive than the interest you would have paid on the old card in the same payoff timeframe, you shouldn’t bother doing the transfer.